axopy/axopy/doc/source/index.rst

 Features
 --------

-axopy aims to provide a framework for quickly and easily implementing ideas for human-computer interface experiments.
+AxoPy aims to provide a framework for quickly and easily implementing ideas for human-computer interface experiments.
 It covers the common facets of human-computer interface experiments, including: